shutterstock_293221436_blue_box-b

 • ISF ccc menus allow calibration according to the ISF standard

-• Test images help to fine tune the calibration
+• Test images help to fine-tune the calibration

 Which is better: standard or eco mode?